Yisroel Ber Odesser: "I am Na Nach Nachma Nachman Meuman!"

+His detractors thought he had gone senile and was literally claiming to be Nachman of Breslov, who is buried in Uman, Ukraine.
+Others say he was speaking of his total identification with the name Na Nach Nachma Nachman Meuman and with Rebbe Nachman.
+Still others say he had become a "spiritual emanation" of the soul of Rebbe Nachman.

 Death and burial

 Odesser died on 23 October 1994 and was buried on Har HaMenuchot (Gush 11, Chelka bet), Jerusalem.
 On his tombstone is engraved: "Rabbi Israel Dov Ber Odesser, a"h, [who] said, 'I am Na Nach Nachma Nachman Meuman.'"